Are Your Employees Getting Consistent, High-Quality Sleep?

 The Calm Team

-Each year, the shift to Daylight Saving Time reminds us how important it is to get consistent, high-quality sleep.
+Each year, the shift to Daylight Saving Time reminds us how important it is to get consistent, high-quality sleep—and how closely employee sleep quality is tied to day-to-day performance at work.
 Setting the clocks ahead by just an hour disrupts our circadian rhythms and sleep patterns, causing many of us to feel tired, stressed, irritable, less able to concentrate, and less productive.
+For HR and benefits leaders, even small disruptions can quickly show up as lower focus, more mistakes, and reduced capacity.

 Insufficient sleep affects employee productivity and quality of work

-Indeed, in January 2025, the National Sleep Foundation (NSF) introduced data that illuminates the impact of insufficient sleep on employee productivity and quality of work.
-Key findings include the following statistics:
+Indeed, NSF data illuminates the impact of insufficient sleep on employee productivity and quality of work:

 • Insufficient sleep negatively impacts the work productivity of 60% of Americans